APogue/APogue.github.io/_includes/sections/Intro.md

 "OSINT is not a replacement for traditional journalism.
 It is a capacity built out of a set of analysis capabilities that provide more robust answers and pathways to answers to the very questions journalists and the public often ask: what happened, who did it, when, where, why, how and so forth.
 OSINT-developed conclusions or rebuttals are often newsworthy and hence become timely and relevant for the news."[^91]

-I've been aggregating "data" from open source materials like the Daily Bruin, Instagram, Twitter and a few articles here and there since the Daily Bruin began writing on the protests.
+I've been aggregating "data" from open source materials like the Daily Bruin, Instagram, Twitter, UCLA webpages, and a few articles since the Daily Bruin began writing on the protests.
 It's not exactly OSINT journalism but I was inspired by the idea.
 As a graduate student at UCLA and "hard-learned" engineer, we do nothing without ample data.
 Data gives a fuller picture for better insight, it is based on first-principles as a way to unify analysis, and it is shareable so that we may assist in advancing knowledge.